310mc/https-310mc.github.io-tl/source/_posts/vs_gourmet/praise_of_delicious_flavors.md

 {% endbubble %}

 {% bubble Ritsu smilesoft %}
 Great.
-Well, rest at ease — You can just think of Mayomayo and I as the “enjoying ourselves group”.[^16]
+Well, rest at ease — You can just think of Mayomayo and I as the ‘enjoying ourselves group’.[^16]

 But since I don’t want to deal with any suffocating and tiring things either, I’ll work just enough so Su~chan doesn’t get angry at me later.[^7]
 {% endbubble %}

 {% bubble Ritsu nod %}
-And so, Mayomayo — Let’s do our best together as the “enjoying ourselves group”~♪
+And so, Mayomayo — Let’s do our best together as the ‘enjoying ourselves group’~♪
 {% endbubble %}

 {% bubble Mayoi shocked %}